 5. New Kinds of Crime Will Emerge

-When 3D printers become a household item, digital piracy may spread from the media world to the general marketplace.
+When 3D printers become household items, digital piracy may spread from the media world to the general marketplace.
 Why buy an iPhone when you can buy some metal, plastic, and silicone “ink” for far less and print one yourself?
 This level of precision is well beyond the capability of the average 3D printer today, but that may no longer be the case in ten or twenty years.
 The digital pirates of the future may be sharing CAD files rather than media torrents.

 3D printing will complicate gun registration.
 3D-printed firearms are already a reality and will only improve in performance and practicality as time goes on.
 How will state governments regulate the sale and traffic of firearms when anybody with a modem and printer can make their own?

 This could be a problem across the black market.
-If 3D printing medications become a reality, expect 3D printed illegal drugs to follow on their heels.
+If 3D printing medications become a reality, expect 3D-printed illegal drugs to follow on their heels.

 6. 3D Printing Could Save the Environment

 Additionally, by its very nature, 3D printing produces less waste than conventional manufacturing.
 3D printing is known as additive manufacturing, where an object is created by adding layer after layer of material to a previously empty space.
-Traditional manufacturing is a subtractive process, where the manufacturer starts with a block of material and carves away at it to produce the product.
+Traditional manufacturing is a subtractive process where the manufacturer starts with a block of material and carves away at it to produce the product.
 The latter produces far more waste, which will be eliminated by switching to 3D printing.

 Finally, 3D printing can help study the process of environmental degradation.
 Researchers at the University of Sydney have produced a 3D model of the Great Barrier Reefs to help model how these natural structures are being impacted by climate change.
 This could be used to support the reefs recover from bleaching and storms.

 Want to be part of the 3D printing revolution?
-Get in touch for your free consultation and we’ll connect you with the best modelers and 3D printing freelancers on the web!
+Get in touch for your free consultation, and we’ll connect you with the best modelers and 3D printing freelancers on the web!